-First State Bank first started operating in 1917 and has its headquarters in Eastpointe, Michigan.
-It handles $670 million in assets and deposits totaling $591 million, which makes it a medium-size bank.
-First State Bank has superior access to customer service, with live chat and all-day support available.
+Started in 1917, First State Bank has $670 million in assets and deposits totaling $591 million, which makes the institution a medium-size bank.
+First State Bank, whose headquarters are in Eastpointe, Michigan, has top-rate access to customer service, with live chat and all-day support available.
 It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-At a SmartAsset rating of 4.3 out of 5 stars, First State Bank should be solidly in contention for your choice of bank.
-First State Bank has an array product offerings, which include savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
-First State Bank has a fair savings rate; you can find higher rates with other banks.
-If you're looking for a checking account for everyday use, First State Bank offers an option without a maintenance or monthly fee.
-Using an institution with free checking and a high savings APY is your best bet for returning the highest income on your deposits alongside convenient access to your funds.
+With a score of 4.3 out of 5 stars, First State Bank should be solidly in contention for your choice of bank.
+First State Bank offers an array banking products, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're looking for a checking account for everyday use, the bank's most basic checking account does not carry a monthly maintenance charge.
+Banks that offer no-fee checking, in addition to a high interest rate savings account are your best bet for gaining the highest income from your deposits while maintaining easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-First State Bank features a savings rate of 0.05%, which is poor in comparison to the national average.
-First State Bank's one-year and five-year term lengths CDs earn at a rate of 0.75% and 1.61%, respectively.
-Given First State Bank's noncompetitive savings rate, you should think about opting for higher earning savings accounts with other banks.
+First State Bank has a savings rate of 0.05%, which is poor in comparison to other U.S. banks.
+First State Bank's one-year CD earns at a rate of 1.00% and the five-year CD earns at a rate of 1.76%.
+Given First State Bank's below average savings rate, you should consider taking a look at other banks for savings accounts.

 How First State Bank's Savings Rates Compare

-On average, First State Bank charges customers extremely low fees compared to the national average.
-First State Bank's checking account has no monthly fee, ranking it excellent for anyone looking for a hassle-free account.
+First State Bank charges customers extremely low fees compared to the average U.S. bank.
+First State Bank's checking account has no monthly fee, which makes it excellent for anyone looking for a hassle-free account.
 For those who will need cash in a pinch, First State Bank is ideal because it has no out-of-network ATM fees.
-Additionally, it has an overdraft fee of $34.00, which is less than the national average.
-First State Bank does not refund out-of-network ATM fees, meaning you'll need to search for a First State Bank ATM or eat the withdrawal fee.
+Also, at $34.00, First State Bank's overdraft fee is noticeably lower than the national average overdraft fee.
+First State Bank does not refund out-of-network ATM charges, which means you will need to locate a First State Bank ATM or pay the withdrawal fee.

-First State Bank is a brick-and-mortar bank, with 11 total branches in Michigan.
-It also offers access to mobile and web apps for simple access and banking on the go.
-It offers all-day customer service.
-Additionally, First State Bank customers can access live chat for their banking questions or needs, giving customers an easy access point throughout the day.
-First State Bank gets moderate reviews from users for its mobile app.
-Out of 53 customer reviews across Apple and Android platforms, the First State Bank mobile app rates a 3.5 out of 5 (compared to the national average of 3.8).
-You can use First State Bank's mobile app to control your accounts by checking account balances, transferring funds as well as reaching support representatives.
-First State Bank gets a superb consumer satisfaction rating based on relatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+First State Bank is a brick-and-mortar bank, with 11 total bank locations in Michigan.
+With mobile and web apps, First State Bank makes account access convenient, even on the go.
+It provides all-day customer service.
+First State Bank also offers a live chat feature, key for getting quick access to customer service.
+First State Bank gets average reviews from customers for its online presence.
+Out of 53 customer reviews on iOS and Android platforms, the First State Bank mobile app has an overall rating of 3.5 out of 5 (compared to the national average of 3.8).
+First State Bank's mobile app allows you to manage your funds by checking current statements, sending and receiving funds and reaching support representatives.
+First State Bank receives an excellent consumer satisfaction score based on relatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-First State Bank is a medium-size bank owning $670 million in assets as well as deposits totaling $591 million.
-First State Bank's Texas Ratio is 3.60%, indicating that the bank is in outstanding financial condition and improbable to fail.
+First State Bank ranks as a medium-size bank with $670 million in assets and $591 million in deposits.
+First State Bank has an excellent Texas Ratio of 3.60%, suggesting a low probability of failure.
 Additionally, First State Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis